 Majority of volunteers were British or French.
 There was an Australian girl who stopped by while travelling around Europe and I’m sure there were a few more people from other countries I didn’t get to talk to.

 The work is distributed on an ad hoc basis but you can contribute with whatever skill you have or choose what you prefer to do.
-Those who like to cook volunteer in the kitchen to help prepare the food which is served daily by Refugee Community Kitchen and then there’s the task of sorting out clothing and hygiene products, which is what I helped with.
+Those who like to cook volunteer in the kitchen to prepare the food which is served daily by Refugee Community Kitchen and then there’s the task of sorting out clothing and hygiene products, which is what I helped with.

-Unfortunately there are a lot donations of useless and dirty things, which do get resold as rags but that ultimately takes up a lot volunteers’ time to sort and bag up.
+Unfortunately, there are a lot donations of useless and dirty things, which do get resold as rags but ultimately takes up a lot volunteers’ time to sort and bag up.
 So please, if you consider donating any item, the golden rule is quite simple: do not give something you would not be wearing or using yourself.

 Dignity is the key word here.